Entanglement distribution based on quantum walk in arbitrary quantum networks: Discussion

 \section{Discussion}

-In scalable quantum networks, it is crucial to distribute multi-particle entangled states among selected nodes, especially for high dimensional entangled states.
-We develop a scheme for the generation of entangled states based on quantum walks with multi-coin or single-coin, including Bell states, 3-particle and multi-particle GHZ entangled states in 2-dimensional and high-dimensional cases.
-And we give our high-dimensional entanglement distribution scheme on arbitrary quantum networks according to the above theoretical schemes.
-We also experimented with the generation of Bell states and three-qubit GHZ states on a quantum computing processor, and obtained high fidelity through quantum state tomography.

-Our entanglement generation scheme, in contrast to the article \cite{34}, not only circumvent the challenging task of performing joint Bell state measurements and high-dimensional multi-particle GHZ state measurements via quantum walks but also offer a more suitable framework for quantum repeaters in quantum networks.
+In scalable quantum networks, it is crucial to distribute multi-particle entangled states among the selected nodes, especially for high-dimensional entangled states.
+We developed a scheme for $d$-dimensional entanglement distribution based on quantum walks with coins.
+We present our $d$-dimensional entanglement distribution scheme for arbitrary quantum networks according to the entanglement distribution basic modules.
+We also experimentally implemented the basic modules of two-party and three-party entanglement distributions using Bell states or GHZ states on a superconducting quantum processor, and obtained high fidelities through quantum state tomography.
+As an application, we provide an example of constructing a quantum fractal network based on $d$-dimensional GHZ states and analyze some characteristics of its network structure, such as quantum transport properties and complex network properties.
+The conditional shift operator in our quantum walk can be realized as a generalized CNOT quantum gate in quantum optical systems \cite{79}, which indicates that our framework for the entanglement distribution of high-dimensional quantum states is also highly feasible in experiments.
+In this study, to demonstrate the computational and experimental process, we employ quantum gate notation to characterize the quantum walk.
+However, this does not imply that the quantum walks in other physical systems must be experimentally implemented by realizing basic quantum gates.
+Quantum walks are often holistically implemented through specific physical processes.
+Therefore, our framework using quantum walks can be adapted to a broader range of physical experimental platforms.
+Our entanglement distribution scheme not only circumvents the challenging task of performing joint Bell state measurements and high-dimensional multi-particle GHZ state measurements via quantum walks but also offers a more suitable framework for quantum repeaters in quantum networks not like \cite{34}.
 This provides a novel and comparatively straightforward implementation method for constructing larger-scale quantum networks in the future.
-Compared to the traditional 2-dimensional Bell state-based quantum repeater framework and its experimental realization, our framework enables the utilization of high-dimensional Bell states and GHZ states with any number of particles as fundamental entangled states.
+Compared with the traditional 2-dimensional Bell state-based quantum repeater framework and its experimental realization, our framework enables the utilization of high-dimensional Bell states and GHZ states with any number of particles as basic entangled states.
 This offers additional design possibilities for future large-scale quantum network architecture, as well as a stronger theoretical foundation for combating quantum noise and facilitating efficient communication.
+In the future, we will consider distributing other multi-particle entangled states in arbitrary quantum network nodes, such as Dicke states.